Simonne Jones: Career

-2012-2015: First steps in the music industry
+2012–2015: First steps in the music industry

 Jones took her first steps as a professional musician when she was asked to perform at a Diesel show for Berlin fashion week in 2012.
 Jones was taken on as a protege by Peaches, who instilled artistic autonomy by encouraging her to engineer and produce recording sessions.
-They collaborated on the song Free Pussy Riot as a political protest to the imprisonment of the Russian performance artists Pussy Riot.
+They collaborated on the song Free Pussy Riot as a political protest to the imprisonment of the Russian performance artists Pussy riot.

 In 2013 Jones was photographed for the cover of Missy Magazine.
 That year she was accepted into the Red Bull Music Academy in New York City.
 During this time she was invited to compose and perform as a soloist with the ORSO philharmonic orchestra and choir in Freiburg, Germany conducted by Wolfgang Rose.
-Shortly after she scored and performed in the play Jedermann directed by Bastian Kraft, premiering at the prestigious Salzburg Festival, also making her acting debut playing the character Death.
+Shortly after she scored and performed in the play Jedermann directed by Bastian Kraft together with Philipp Hochmair, premiering at the prestigious Salzburg Festival, also making her acting debut playing the character Death.
 Jones performed her compositions in the play as a one-woman orchestra in China at Tianjin's Grand Theater, the Kurtheater Baden in Switzerland, the Theater Duisburg in Germany before the play moved to a residency at the Thalia Theater in Hamburg for the next 3 years.
 In 2014, she was invited to open for American rock band Thirty Seconds to Mars.

 Jones completed a six-month artist residency at Berlin's art collective Platoon Kunsthalle where she constructed motion activated, MIDI-controlled, LED paintings exploring topics in physics and cosmology.
 She engineered them using open source computer controllers with her best friend, ArbitraryY, a software engineer in the aerospace industry.
 At the time Jones was involved in DIY audio performing with self-built midi controllers, synthesizers, LED costumes and complex loop machines.
 Jones also performs as a DJ, playing dark electronic music in nightclubs.